Nickhil-Sethi/gogrep/README.md

 # gogrep
-Regex matching tool implemented in Golang.
+Fast parallel file search implemented in Golang.

 ## Design and Implementation
-Through the magic of the golang runtime, gogrep outperforms the native `grep` utility by using all cores simultaneously, parallelizing search accross each line in each file.
+Through the magic of the golang runtime, gogrep outperforms the native `grep` utility by using all cores simultaneously, parallelizing search accross each line in each file. (source?)

 More explicitly, gogrep uses goroutines to parallelize file search over a set of files.
 Given a set of search criteria (i.e. a regex, and optional practice id and request id), and a file path, and recursively walks the subtree searching each file for lines matching the search criteria.